Press "Enter" to skip to content

 2.1.
 Panic

-• Calling expect() on either Result or Option, which is just a variation of unwrap() that allows the caller to attach last words to the panic.
+• Calling expect() on Result or Option, if it is Err or None, respectively.
+This is just a variation of unwrap(), which allows the caller to attach last words to the panic.

 • Out-of-bounds array index.